nvtkaszpir/3d-print/obico-ml-api-only/README.md

 - in response there is a JSON with list of detections if any
 - that responses is processed by Node-RED function + specific node so if the trigger level is reached then new message is generated
-- that generated message can be routed to anything you like, so I chose discord, but could be other action if needed, for example send web call to Prusa printer to stop the print (but watch out for false positives)
+- that generated message can be routed to anything you like, such as Discord or [ntfy](https://ntfy.sh), but could be other action if needed, for example send web call to Prusa printer to stop the print (but watch out for false positives)